python-discord/code-jam-4/JUDGEINFO.md

 ## Saving

-The "Save Processer Time" button destroys the program.
+The "Save Processor Time" button destroys the program.
 Having already gone through the application, you may have discovered this.
 In order to save, use `Alt + F4` (or the X button) to save your file to a file select window.
 However I suggest you save small files, since a button needs to be pressed for every byte saved.
 For example, a 2x2 image contains 75 bytes, meaning that you'd need to press the button 75 times.

 ## Small, slightly inconvenient things